 Where to Eat

 Craving seafood?
 Look no further than the gas station in Little River, just a couple miles south of Mendocino.
 Go past the pumps, walk around the corner and duck into Wild Fish.
 Yes, it’s attached to the post office and yes, it’s tiny, but it serves really good (you guessed it) wild-caught fish with undeniable charm.
-James had the perfectly cooked black cod (each bite was like butter).
-And I had dish envy.

 Because the restaurant is right on the water, the views are said to be incredible.